Toggle: English / Spanish

 There is no special preparation needed.
 You will need to sign a consent form.
 You will be asked to wear a hospital gown.
 Remove jewelry and metal objects before the scan.

 You may feel some discomfort when the catheter is inserted.
-Catheterization and urination in public -- sometimes, when lying on the table -- may be difficult or embarrassing.
+It may feel difficult or embarrassing to urinate while being observed.
 You cannot feel the radioisotope or the scanning.

 After the scan, you may feel slight discomfort for 1 or 2 days when you urinate.
 The urine may be slightly pink.
-If you have persistent discomfort, a fever, or bright red urine, contact your health care provider.
+Call your provider if you have ongoing discomfort, a fever, or bright red urine.

-A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine occurs.
+A normal value is no reflux or other abnormal urine flow, and no obstruction to the flow of urine.
 The bladder empties completely.

 Abnormal results may be due to: